Ign0reLee/Study_repository/README.md

 # Studying All ways to make batch_normalization in tensorflow(2019.
 07. 25)

 Want to make style transfer but very many way to make it so i testing all about it

+# Studying Keras For Lab Seminar

+Studying Keras For Lab Seminar